top of page

 Dr. Aguirre is a board-certfied Psychiatrist who opened his practice, Park Valley Behavioral Health Care in 1999 and has provided the Wheeling area with mental health services for 20 years.
 Dr. Aguirre attended medical school at Cayetano Heredia Peruvian University, completed his psychiatric residency at Illinois State Psychiatric Institute, and pursued a fellowship in child psychiatry at Western Psychiatric Institute and Clinic of Pittsburgh.

-With over 35 years of experience in psychiatry, Dr. Aguirre has worked in a variety of settings including inpatient and outpatient, as well as residential and correction facilities.
-He is dedicated to keeping up with psychiatric research and is always furthering his knowledge base.
 Dr. Aguirre’s thorough diagnostic technique allows him to evaluate patient’s lives from multiple perspectives to determine the most accessible and effective treatment plan for the individual.
 In addition to his experience, he also demonstrates compassion and has a genuine desire to help meet the individual or family where they are at and guide them to an improved quality of life.

 Dr. Aguirre is fluent in Spanish and English